davestewart/figma-messaging/docs/ipc.md

 - catchable errors
 - optional logging

+*Generally, you'll only need to use the [Bus](bus.md) service, but know that the IPC service does the heavy lifting*

 ## Usage

 To work with the IPC service, you'll need to import and initialise it in one or both processes.